 Some of the East Coast sports writers thought the Royal's players were"slow guys with skinny legs and big butts."
 But One of the Navy players in 1963 knew better.
 The Navy player, who played professionally, said competing against Jack Lambert in the NFL was easier than playing against Texas players.
 He said "the guy in my nightmare is George Brucks from Hondo, Texas "who weighed under 200 pounds but "he took my head off All day long.".

 George is #66 in the 2 pictures below.

 I have no pictures of Garry to share.

-There are many football team members who spent their 4 years at Texas with little recognition.
+There are many football team members who receive very little recognition during their 4 years at Texas .
 These team members only participate in practice and Spring Training with no playing time on Saturday.
 While Coach Royal was tough on his players, he also had tremendous respect for team members who competed hard at practice.

 Garry Brown was that kind of teammate.